sjbylo/aba/README.md

 Note that the above 'air-gapped workflow' can be repeated, for example to install Operators or to upgrade OpenShift by changing the 'save/imageset-save.yaml' file on the external bastion and running 'make save', copying the new 'tar' file(s) in the save/ directory over to your internal bastion and then loading them into the registry with 'make load'.

+Generated image sets are sequential and must be pushed to the target mirror registry in order.
+You can derive the sequence number from the file name of the generated image set archive file.

 ## Install OpenShift

 Edit the file 'templates/cluster-sno.conf' to match your environment.